Daquq: Modern history

 Ottoman Midhat Pasha built the famous and intact Daquq bridge in 1883 making it easier for the Ottomans to travel southward.
 In 1906, the town had about 1,000 people.

 In 1925, Daquq's population was predominantly Turkmen.

 60% of the population was Kurdish in the 1947 census out of a population of 14,600.

-It experienced Arabization during the Saddam era in which Kurdish and Turkmen land was seized for Arab settlers.
+It experienced Arabization during the Saddam era in which Kurdish lands was seized for Arab settlers.
 After the fall of the Saddam regime, Kurds forced the Arab settlers out.

 In 2011, an estimated 7.3% of Daquq residents lived below the poverty line.

 On 21 October 2016, the International Coalition bombed a Muharram shrine, where 28 Turkmen civilians (25 woman and 3 children) were killed.

 After the 2017 Battle of Kirkuk, the city has experienced renewed Arabization.
 In November 2018, reports indicated that 50 Arab households, escorted by the Iraqi Federal Police, had settled into Daquq.